Towards Healthcare Research & Consulting

 Which Product Dominated the Urinary Incontinence Devices Market in 2025?

-With the largest share, the urinary catheters segment led the market in 2025.
+With the largest share of 42%, the urinary catheters segment led the market in 2025.
 The increasing cases of diabetes, obesity, spinal cord injuries, and Benign Prostatic Hyperplasia (BPH) are resulting in urinary dysfunction and further demand for this product.
 The current era is focusing on groundbreaking research in silver-coated and antimicrobial-impregnated catheters as well as Female External Catheters (FECs), like the Coloplast Luja and C.R.
 Bard Purewick systems.

 Artificial Urinary Sphincters